wallabag/wallabag/docs/en/user/android.rst

 Currently the does not support two-factor authentication.
 You should disable that to get the app working.

-Limited amount of articles with Wallabag v2
+Limited amount of articles with wallabag v2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In your Wallabag web instance you can configure how many items are part of the RSS feed.
-This option did not exist in Wallabag v1, where all articles were part of the feed.
+In your wallabag web instance you can configure how many items are part of the RSS feed.
+This option did not exist in wallabag v1, where all articles were part of the feed.
 So if you set the amount of articles being displayed greater than the number of items being content of your RSS feed, you will only see the number of items in your RSS feed.

 SSL/TLS encryption
 ~~~~~~~~~~~~~~~~~~

-If you can reach your Wallabag web instance via HTTPS, you should use that.
+If you can reach your wallabag web instance via HTTPS, you should use that.
 Especially if your HTTP URL redirects you to the HTTPS one.
 Currently, the app cannot handle that redirect properly.

 References